 UHF vs VHF Microphones

-The VHF microphone (also known as VHF radio) uses VHF frequencies to work a conventional wireless device.
-VHF transmitters and receivers use a 40cm wavelength range from 30MHz to 300MHz, which means that the VHF radio waves are generally larger than UHF waves.
-An ideal VHF frequency is about 3 MHz above the peak of the UMOX band (which is around 450-470Mhz).
+The VHF microphone uses a Very high frequency to work a conventional wireless device.
+Very high frequency transmitters and receivers use a 40cm wavelength range from 30MHz to 300MHz, which means that the Very high-frequency radio waves are generally larger than UHF waves.
+An ideal Very high frequency is about 3 MHz above the peak of the UMOX band (which is around 450-470Mhz).

 However, because all things in the VF spectrum are subject to interference from various sources, including power lines, mobile phones, and WiFi signals, it’s highly unlikely that you’ll find an unused VF channel in most places.